 Beijing 2022 cross-country skiing wrap-up – top stories, moments and records

-The Norwegians are still the main force in the sport, but athletes from ROC and other Scandinavian nations also brought a lot of excitement to the competition in Zhangjiakou.
+The Norwegians are still the main force in the sport, but athletes from other Scandinavian nations and ROC also brought a lot of excitement to the competition in Zhangjiakou.

 Cross-country skiing remains the main driving force behind Norway's success at the Olympic Winter Games.
 Their standards are so high in the sport, that their eight medals at Beijing 2022 might look like an underwhelming result compared to the 14 of PyeongChang 2018.

-The women's events also included several multi-medallists, such as ROC's Natalia Nepryaeva, Sweden's Jonna Sundling and Maja Dahlqvist, Norway's Therese Johaug, USA's Jessie Diggins Finland's Kerttu Niskanen and Germany's Victoria Carl and Katharina Hennig.
+The women's events also included several multi-medallists including ROC's Natalia Nepryaeva, Sweden's Jonna Sundling and Maja Dahlqvist, Norway's Therese Johaug, USA's Jessie Diggins, Finland's Kerttu Niskanen and Victoria Carl and Katharina Hennig of Germany.

 Read on to relive Beijing 2022's top moments in cross-country skiing, a sport that tests the limits of each and every participant.